Install the Awesome Theme as a Python package, copy it into a local directory, or install a full development environment.

-You can install a released version from the Python Package Index, PyPI:
+Install the latest released version from the Python Package Index PyPI:

 pip install sphinxawesome-theme